flesher1/splits-happen/README.md

 # Design and Development Challenge – Bowling Score

+## My implementation
+My implementation is done in the calculate_score.py file.
+TDD was used to develop the code, so test.py was created and contains the sample tests provided.
+The run.py file contains minimal code for user entry into the script.

+## How to use:
+Within the project folder:
+run `python run.py` to run the interactive version run `python test.py` to run the tests
+Was developed and tested with Python 2.7

 ## Requirement
 Create a program which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.
 Fork this repository, build your program in the language of your choice, then submit a pull request with your code.